Equity2Vec: End-to-end Deep Learning Framework for Cross-sectional Asset Pricing: Evaluation Methodology

+\myparab{Training and Testing Data.} We use three years of data for training, one year of data for validation, and one year for testing.
+The model is re-trained every testing year.
+For example, the training set starts from Jan 1, 2012 to Dec 31, 2014.
+The corresponding validation period is from Jan 15, 2015, to Dec 16, 2015.
+We use the validation set to tune the hyperparameters and build the model.
+Then we use the trained model to forecast returns of equity in the same universe from Jan 1, 2016 to Dec 31, 2016, where we set 10 trading days as the ``gap''.
+We set a ``gap'' between training and validation periods, and validation periods and testing periods to avoid look-ahead issues.
+The model is then re-trained by using data in the second training period (2013 to 2015) to make forecast on the second testing year.

+\myparab{Parameter Setting. } We use the standard grid search to select the hyper-parameters in our experiments.
+We build the global co-occurrence matrix in Section~\ref{static} by using all the news before the first day of the testing year.
+To learn the stocks' embedding, we tune the dimension of stocks' representation within \{32, 64, 128, 256\}.
+We explore the number of LSTM cell within \{2, 5, 10, 20\}.
+We greedily search the number of neighbors for the stock graph from no neighbors to all the neighbors.
+The sliding window for temporal graph $w$ is tuned within \{2, 5, 10, 20, 60\}.
+In addition, we tune the learning rate within \{0.001, 0.01\} with the Adam optimizer~\cite{kingma2014adam}, and set the batch size within \{128, 256\}.

-We evaluate our performance by standard metrics in the literature such $R^2$, Sharp ratio (SH) and P\&L.
+\myparab{Evaluation Metrics. } We evaluate our performance in terms of correlation, $t$-statistic, and PnL.

-\myparab{Coefficient of determination. } $R^2$~\cite{steel1960principles} was used to evaluate the predictive performance of regression and forecasting algorithms.
-It compares the accuracy of the prediction regarding the simple prediction by mean of the target variable.
-Assuming $n$ is the number of samples, $y_i$ is the observed return being predicted, and $\hat{y_i}$ is the estimated value, the $R^2$ is given by

-\myparab{Sharpe ratio. } In finance, the Sharpe ratio (SR)~\cite{feibel2003investment} is a popular measure of performance of an investment by adjusting for its risk

-where $R_p$ is the return of portfolio, $R_f$ is the risk-free rate, and $\sigma_p$ is the standard deviation of the portfolio's excess return.
+\mypara{Correlation. } Unlike the other regression tasks, correlation~\cite{benesty2009pearson} is a preferable metric in stock price prediction compared to MSE since the direction instead of magnitude is more crucial for forecasting return.

+\mypara{Significance test ($t$-statistics).} The use of $t$-statistics estimators~\cite{newey1986simple} can account for the serial and cross-sectional correlations.
+Recall that $\mr_t \in \reals^n$ is a vector of responses and $\hat \mr_t \in \reals^n$ is the forecast of a model to be evaluated.
+We examine whether the signals are correlated with the responses, i.e., for each $t$ we run the regression model $\mr_t = \beta_t \hat \mr_t + \epsilon$, and test whether we can reject the null hypothesis that the series $\beta_t = 0$ for all $t$.
+Note that the noises in the regression model are serially correlated, and thus we use the Newey-West~\cite{newey1986simple} estimator to adjust for serial correlation issues.

-\myparab{P\&L.} Profit \& Loss (or P\&L)~\cite{pantz2013pnl} is a standard performance measure used in trading, and captures the total profit or loss of a portfolio over a specified period.
-The P\&L of all forecasts made on day $t$ is given by
+\mypara{PnL.} Profit \& Loss (PnL) is a standard performance measure used in trading.
+PnL captures the total profit or loss of a portfolio over a specified period.
+The PnL of all forecasts made on day $t$ is given by